 - Loosen the soil.
 In states where it’s legal, some contractors can fracture compacted soil around the pipes by injecting high-pressure air in numerous locations around the drain field, a process called “terra-lifting.”
 Depending on the situation, this can cost less than $1,000 or more than $4,000.

-This device prevents lint from entering the system, particularly the synthetic fibers that bacteria can't digest.
-I've developed one of these filters myself and named it the Septic Protector.
+This device prevents lint from entering the system, particularly the synthetic fibers that bacteria can’t digest.
+I’ve developed one of these filters myself and named it the Septic Protector.
 It costs about $150, plus shipping, and includes a replacement filter.
 Find out more about how to filter out laundry lint.

 Limit your water use.
 Reducing the amount of water that runs into your tank, particularly over a short period of time, will prevent the flushing of untreated waste into your drain field.
 You can replace old toilets with low-flow models, install reduced-flow showerheads, and simplest of all, wash laundry throughout the week rather than just on Saturday morning.